mofasass/widget-core-library/tutorials/8 - Using React and widget-components.md

 Widget-components is a collection of reusable components written with [React](https://facebook.github.io/react/) framework.
 The use of React and these widget-components is completely optional, but they help a lot in the development and with keeping the style of the widget consistent with the style of the Sportsbook.
-Currently the list involves following components: OutcomeButton

 ### Pre-requisites

 You can start using widget-components by installing it as a dependency to the project by running:

 `npm install kambi-widget-components`

-JSX syntax works only in `.jsx` files, so `index.js` should import a `.jsx` file like this:

 ```javascript
 import { ComponentName } from 'kambi-widget-components';